yidong11/PineAppleStore/README.md

 5. Locate the provide SQL file in the extracted source code folder.
 The file is known as "pineapple_database.sql".
 6. Create a new database naming "pineapple_database ".
 7. Import the SQL file in your newly created database.
 8. Open a new window/tab in your browser and browse the web application.
-Add "/admin/login.php" in your URL to access the admin panel. i.e. (http://localhost/ PineAppleStore) for the website and (http://localhost/ PineAppleStore/admin/login.php) for the admin panel.
+Visit http://localhost/PineAppleStore for the main website.
+9. To login the admin panel, you can either use the link http://localhost/PineAppleStore/admin/login.php to directly access, or choose "go to admin" in the login page.

    Admin Access:

    Username: admin

    Password: 122713